My Sweeten Story: From a Studio to a Junior One-Bedroom

 Thank you, Claire and Dan, for sharing your very first renovation with us!

 KITCHEN RESOURCES: Sekton cabinet system & Ringhult cabinet fronts: IKEA.
 Large Edge cabinet pulls in black: Rejuvenation.
 Caesarstone countertops in Frosty Carrina: IKEA.
 Backsplash: Wayfair.
 Delta Trinsic sink/faucet: Wayfair.
-Refrigerator, dishwasher, and stove: GE.
+Refrigerator, dishwasher, and stove: Appliances Connection.
 Lighting: Schoolhouse Electric.
 Paint in Simply White: Benjamin Moore.

 BEDROOM AREA RESOURCES: Paint in Simply White: Benjamin Moore.